nikitavoloboev/data/work/communication.md

 - [An illustrated guide to running effective team meetings (2020)](httpAn illustrated guide to running effective team meetingss://dev.to/lisasy/an-illustrated-guide-to-running-effective-team-meetings-1f8o)
 - [Ask HN: How do you handle conflicts with your peers?
 (2020)](https://news.ycombinator.com/item?id=22074357)
 - [Effective Collaboration with Product and Design (2020)](https://www.joshwcomeau.com/posts/effective-collaboration/)
+- [1 on 1 Meeting Questions](https://github.com/VGraupera/1on1-questions#readme) - Mega list of 1 on 1 meeting questions compiled from a variety to sources. ([HN](https://news.ycombinator.com/item?id=22341138))